ehazlett/docker/hack/make/installers.md

 is a base Docker image (currently `ehazlett/docker-image-base`) that was created as follows:

-* `vmbuilder kvm ubuntu --suite precise --arch amd64 --flavour virtual --add ca-certificates --chroot-dir /tmp/chroot --only-chroot`
+* `vmbuilder kvm ubuntu --suite precise --arch amd64 --flavour virtual --add ca-certificates --add linux-image-extra-virtual --chroot-dir /tmp/chroot --only-chroot`
 * `tar -C /tmp/chroot -c . | docker import - docker-base-image`

 You can change `docker-base-image` to a repository and push to the index as well.